suite22/oregon-healthcare-website-retro/README.md

     - Named defendants in the litigation.
 * Dorian Daley, Oracle's general counsel
 * Deborah Hellinger, Oracle spokesperson
     - Claims the State cherry picked bad quotes out of the 2 million documents. ~ [PortlandTribune1](#article3)
+### Quoted Experts
+* Tung Yin, a Lewis & Clark Law School professor
+    - "“The worst possible reading of that email would be, I think, that there were people who knew (the website) would never work, but they were still selling it to Oregon and taking the money,” Yin says." ~ [PortlandTribune1](#article3)
+* Todd Williams, a management consultant and author of a book on problem projects
+    - "“I do believe Oregon is much more at fault,” Williams says.
+“Oregon screwed its population on this project.”" ~ [PortlandTribune1](#article3)

 ## Resources
 ### FOIA guide for Oregon agencies